Table of contents

 Home credit is highly flexible.
 Typically, no security or guarantee is required, and no default charges are imposed on missed or late payments.
 If you experience financial difficulty, your agent will adjust your repayment plan so that your situation gets better, not worse.

-Many UK Home Credit users receive a weekly income, and may find it more convenient to make small weekly repayments, rather than larger monthly repayments as required by other lenders.
-Home credit ensures that borrowers with these specific needs have easy access to doorstep cash loans.
+Many users receive a weekly income, and may find it more convenient to make small weekly payments, rather than larger monthly payments as required by other lenders.
+THis type of loan ensures that borrowers with these specific needs have easy access to doorstep cash loans.

 Your loan agent will let you know upfront exactly how much you can borrow, how much you will repay and how long it will take.

 These loans have significantly higher interest rates than bank or credit card loans.